-Bicycle Level of Traffic Stress Rating Scheme
+Figure 1: Bicycle Level of Traffic Stress Rating Scheme

-Regional and statewide planning efforts are coordinated so projects contained in the Metro Plan may also be in the Statewide Bicycle and Pedestrian Plan.
+The BLTS analysis also informed the development of the Statewide Bicycle and Pedestrian Improvement Plan.
+Regional and statewide planning are coordinated efforts; projects contained in the Metro Plan may also be in the Statewide Bicycle and Pedestrian Plan.
 Bicycle improvement projects may be very simple in scope (such as coordinating with road striping to move fog lines and widen the apparent shoulder) or require more complex planning and additional funding.
 All projects will require coordination with municipalities or NHDOT, most may require both.
 Below is an example of the possible range of such projects from simple to complex.
-The project tables the appendix contain a full list of potential projects focused on bicycle and pedestrian improvements.
+The project tables the Appendix contain a full list of potential projects focused on bicycle and pedestrian improvements.

-Town Route(s) Description/Scope Dover Spur Rd, Dover Point Rd Wayfinding for optimal route from Little Bay bridge/General Sullivan Bridge, connecting to downtown along Dover Point Rd Somersworth NH236 Shoulder widening from NH108 to High St Farmington Main St Shared land markings ("Sharrows") through downtown Rochester Rail Trail Rail trail extension from Lowell St to Gonic
+Town Route(s) Description/Scope Dover Spur Rd, Dover Point Wayfinding for optimal route from Little Bay Rd Bridge/General Sullivan Bridge, connecting to downtown along Dover Point Rd Somersworth NH236 Shoulder widening from NH108 to High St Farmington Main St Shared land markings ("sharrows") through downtown Rochester Rail Trail Rail trail extension from Lowell St to Gonic